ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 Many photos of the Mills Pond House, both historic and contemporary, exist online and in collections such as the Library of Congress.
 As an historic building, there is also substantial documentation on the structure itself, including detailed information on renovations and restorations over the generations, that is publicly available.
 Just to the west of the Mills Pond House is the Mills Cemetery (also referred to as Mills Pond Cemetery and Mills Graveyard) where many of Emily's ancestors are buried.

-Edward H. Mills has partial entries on at least two Mills family genealogies:
+Edward H. Mills has partial entries on the following Mills family genealogies:

 1. *Descendants of George Mills of Yorkshire and Long Island, New York* at MillsAncestry.org.
 That site is now defunct and the contact information for it is no longer valid, however, an archived version exists, and I was able to locate its creator on Facebook to let him know about this documentation on Edward.
 This genealogy is dated 07 Aug 2003.